Robust Markov Decision Process: Beyond Rectangularity: Policy improvement for -rectangular uncertainty set.

 We consider the policy improvement problem where we want to find a policy with the highest worst-case reward.
 We give an efficient algorithm to compute an optimal robust policy, assuming that the set $\PP$ is $r$-rectangular.

 We have shown in Lemma \ref{lem:determ-poli} that there exists a deterministic optimal robust policy.
-This motivates us to consider the following iterative algorithm that computes a deterministic policy in each iteration.
-In particular, in each iteration, we first consider a Bellman update for the value vector of the adversary following \eqref{Bell-beta-star}, and then we compute a Bellman update for the value vector of the decision-maker following \eqref{eq:pistar:argmax}.
+This motivates us to consider the following iterative algorithm, Algorithm \ref{alg:VI-PI}, that computes a deterministic policy in each iteration.
+In particular, in each iteration, we first consider a Bellman update for the value function of the adversary following \eqref{eq:bellman-recursion-adversary}, and then we compute a Bellman update for the value function of the decision maker following \eqref{eq:pistar:argmax}: